-Lazarus represented the outcasts from divine favor under the Law, who, though sin-sick, hungered and thirsted after righteousness.
-Although these included "publicans and sinners" of Israel, in the main they were Gentiles-all nations of the world aside from the Israelites.
+Lazarus represented the outcasts from divine favor under the law, who though sin-sick, hungered and thirsted after righteousness.
+Although these include "publicans and sinners" of Israel, in the main they were Gentiles-all nations of the world aside from the Israelites.
 These, at the time of the utterance of this parable, were entirely destitute of those special divine blessings which Israel enjoyed.
 They lay at the gate of the rich man.
 No rich promises of royalty were theirs; not even typically were they cleansed; but, in moral sickness, pollution and sin, they were companions of "dogs."
 Dogs were regarded as detestable creatures in those days, and the typically clean Jew called the outsiders "heathen" and "dogs," and would never eat with them, nor marry with them, nor have any dealings with them.
-(John 4:9.)
-As to how these ate of the "crumbs" of divine favor which fell from Israel's table of bounties, the Lord's words to the Syro-Phænician woman give us a key.
-He said to this Gentile woman-"It is not meet [proper] to take the children's [Israelites] bread and to cast it to dogs [Gentiles];" and she answered, "Truth, Lord, but the dogs eat of the crumbs that fall from their master's table."
+(John 4:9) As to how these ate of the "crumbs" of divine favor which fell from Israel's table of bounties, the Lord's words to the Syro-Phoenician woman give us a key.
+He said to this Gentile woman-"It is not meet [proper] to take the children's [Israelites'] bread and to cast it to dogs [Gentiles]"; and she answered, "Truth, Lord, but the dogs eat of the crumbs that fall from their master's table."
 (Matt.
-15:26, 27.)
-Jesus healed her daughter, thus giving the desired crumb of favor.
-But there came a time (when as a nation they rejected and crucified the Son of God) when their typical righteousness ceased-when the promise of royalty ceased to be theirs, and the kingdom was taken from them to be given to a nation bringing forth the fruits thereof -the Gospel Church, "a holy nation, a peculiar people."
+5:26, 27) Jesus healed her daughter, thus giving the desired crumb of favor.
+But there came a time (when as a nation they rejected and crucified the Son of God) when their typical righteousness ceased-when the promise of royalty ceased to be theirs, and the kingdom was taken from them to be given to a nation bringing forth the fruits thereof-the Gospel church, "a holy nation, a peculiar people."
 (Titus 2:14; 1 Pet.
 2:7, 9; Matt.
-21:43.)
-The "rich man" died to all these special advantages, and soon he (the lewish nation) found himself in a cast-off condition.-in tribulation and affliction.
-In such condition that nation has suffered from that day to this, and the "outcasts" of Israel underwent a change, and from them many were carried by the angels (messengers-apostles, etc.) to Abraham's bosom.
-Abraham is represented as the father of the faithful, and receives all the children of faith, who are thus recognized as the heirs of all the promises made to Abraham; for the children of the flesh are not the children of God, "but the children of the promise are counted for the seed" (children of Abraham); "which seed is Christ;"-and "if ye be Christ's, then are ye [believers] Abraham's seed [children], and heirs according to the [Abrahamic] promise."
-(Gal.
-3:29.)
-Yes, the termination of the condition of things then existing was well illustrated by the figure, death-the dissolution of the Jewish polity and the withdrawal of the favors which Israel had so long enjoyed.
-There the Jews were cast off and have since been shown "no favor," while the poor Gentiles, who before had been "aliens from the commonwealth [the polity] of Israel and strangers from the covenant of promise [up to this time given to Israel only] having no hope and without God in the world," were then "made nigh by the blood of Christ" and reconciled to God.-Eph.
-2:12, 13.
+21:43) The "rich man" died to all these special advantages and soon he (the Jewish nation) found himself in a cast-off condition-in tribulation and affliction.
+In such condition that nation has suffered from that day to this.

-Lazarus also died: the condition of the humble Gentiles
+Lazarus also died.
+The condition of the humble